Updated: Jan 26

-Agedashi Tofu originates from Japan, usually this dish is commonly found in Izakaya restaurants around business districts.
-Agedashi tofu is normally a simple side dish but instead I wanted to create this dish as a main course as its so damn good.
+Agedashi Tofu originates from Japan, usually this dish can commonly be found in Izakaya restaurants throughout business districts.
+Agedashi tofu is normally a simple side dish but instead I wanted to transform this dish into a main course as its just so damn good.
 Yes its deep fried tofu but is still incredibly light as the broth gives it a fresh light lift.
-This dish can also be made completely vegan if you want, will list the method to that in my additional notes...with all that said lets get it!
+This dish can also be made completely vegan if you prefer by simply taking out the bonito flake...with all that said lets get straight to it!

 500g fresh tofu

 pinch of salt

 shichimi pepper (optional)

 5g bonito flakes

 1. For this dish lets start by making the agedashi broth, to be able to make this broth we firstly need to make up a dashi stock.
 To make dashi add 5g of cleaned kombu and 200mls of water into a small saucepan then allow to soak for around 20 minutes off of the heat.
 Next add the pan to a medium simmer then slowly bring up to a boil.
 As soon as the water comes to a boil remove from the heat then add 5g bonito flakes.
 Allow the stock to infuse for around 10 minutes (almost as if it was like a pot of tea) then pass the broth through a fine sieve into another saucepan, now we have dashi stock.

 2. To transform the dashi into agedashi stock, place the dashi back onto a medium heat then bring the stock up to a simmer.
 Next add 30mls of soy, 30mls of mirin and 30mls of sake.
 Simmer for approximately 10 minutes on a low heat and set aside and we now have the agedashi broth.